baviddak/tlpi/README.md

 # Answers to The Linux Programming Interface

-Here are my solutions for The Linux Programming Interface programming problems.
+Here are my solutions for *The Linux Programming Interface* programming problems.
 I worked on these sporadically over the past couple years when I wanted to code something but didn't know where to start.
-These are not the complete and some are straight up incorrect but I wanted to document them anyways.
+These were completed for fun and should not be taken as complete or correct.

 ## Building the Code

 Building the code requires you to create a `libs/` folder at the root of this project to house a few dependencies.
 To do this, you'll have to get the source from [The Linux Programming Interface website][1] and follow the instructions to